klepas/fuckyouimaplatypus-site/index.md

 : Talking ASCII over the Airwaves
 	: This workshop will walk you through how to make a simple broadcast chat server using GNU Radio Companion.
 Don't worry if you don't have a transmitting SDR like a HackRF, we will also be showing you how to use your audio card so everyone can participate!
 	: Hosted by pamela
-	: Pamela is a pentester in Melbourne and runs the Melbourne Software Defined Radio group (@sdr_melbourne, @pamoshea) : Totally Enterprise Ready "hands on" 802.11 wireless security assessment</dt>
+	: Pamela is a pentester in Melbourne and runs the Melbourne Software Defined Radio group (@sdr_melbourne, @0xsh_) : Totally Enterprise Ready "hands on" 802.11 wireless security assessment</dt>
         : This workshop covers security assessment common deployments and security controls in Totally Enterprise Ready (i.e. usually a little bit shonky) 802.11 wireless solutions.
 Bring your wireless device and a recent Kali install or VM
         : Neal Wise (aka y011 spelt why zero one one) is director of Melbourne-based consultancy Assurance which he co-founded in 2005